YvesLangstonMays/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 ```

 ### Sphinx
-**Detailed Use Case:** For your 30-day project with 5 team members, good documentation is essential so everyone understands the codebase and can effectively collaborate.
+**Detailed Use Case:** Good documentation is essential so everyone understands the codebase and can effectively collaborate.
 This is especially important for complex functions like model architecture and data augmentation.

 **Expanded Example:**
 ```python